 Every employer subject to the requirement to withhold North Dakota income tax from wages paid to employees must register with the Office of State Tax Commissioner by applying for an income tax withholding account.
-The application is submitted through Taxpayer Access Point (TAP), the online tax filing and account access portal on the Office of State Tax Commissioner's website.
+Application is made through Taxpayer Access Point (TAP), the online tax filing and account access application on the Office of State Tax Commissioner's website.
+To set up a TAP account, go to www.nd.gov/tax/tap and click on "Sign Up For Access."
 North Dakota Administrative Code (N.D.
-Admin.
-Code) § 81-03-03.1-02
+Admin.Code) § 81-03-03.1-02